Dragonsky8/C2CA-Material-Passport/README.md

 With your VS Code installed, you can now start importing this repository project onto your local machine.

 1. Open VS Code and follow the steps, if you get a "first time use" popup.
 2. At the left column, you see a toolbar.
 The 3rd icon says "Source control" when you hover above it.
 Click on this one.
+It could be that you need to install Git.
+Follow the link when you see that message.
 3. On the left, you can select "Clone Repository".
 4. Provide the Github URL of this project.
 5. Select a folder in your file system to store this project.
 Common place to store this is in the /Documents folder